rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

       Ray Tracing Time:     0.6048 seconds
         Image I/O Time:     0.0182 seconds

-Your cluster consists of four nodes and one CPU each.
+Your cluster consists of four nodes and one CPU for each.
 Therefore, the performance improvement is almost four times greater.
-You should see significant improvements even if you don't have multiple nodes and instead run your application on only one node, with OpenMPI using both CPUs.
+You should see significant improvements even if you don't have multiple nodes and instead run your application on only one node with OpenMPI using both CPUs.

-This is why it is important that your server was created with at least 2GB of RAM because sizes 2GB and higher have access to at least 2 CPUs.
+It is important that your server was created with at least 2 GB of RAM because sizes of 2 GB and higher have access to at least 2 CPUs.
 For more information on sizes, see [Cloud Servers](http://www.rackspace.com/cloud/servers/techdetails/).